 - Use natural, organic products on your skin and hair.

-- Dump the non-stick pans and use glass or cast-iron.
+- Dump the non-stick pans, pots, and baking sheets.

 - Avoid spray-on sunscreens – look for mineral based versions.

 - Avoid bug spray with chemicals like DEET.